 Just as many find the concept of pickling food quite a struggle to comprehend, the same can be said for Seth Rogen in the position of a leading man.
 The perennial stoner act has certainly held him in good stead, but it’s fair to say he has the acting range of school ruler (that’s exactly 30cm).

 And as affable as he might be to watch, there are only two things worse than a Seth Rogen flick, one of those is a film with two Seth Rogen’s, the other is an Adam Sandler film in general, and more specifically where he also plays two roles, as in the dreadful 2011 film Jack and Jill.

 It’s disappointing as the first ten minutes of this feature are actually quite promising, particularly when you realise it’s the funniest part of the film.
-The set up in the fiction Eastern European town has a lot of character about it – and that’s with only Rogen on show at that point – with some fun dialogue and a nice visual style.
+The set up in the fictional Eastern European town has a lot of character about it – and that’s with only one Rogen on show at that point – with some fun dialogue and a nice visual style.